-Virgil Abloh, with the help of cerebral conceptual artist Jenny Holzer, presented a prosaic collection at Florence’s Palazzo Pitti, in what marks his most important show yet.
+Virgil Abloh, with the help of cerebral conceptual artist Jenny Holzer, presented a poetic collection at Florence’s Palazzo Pitti, in what marks his most important show yet.

 Laced with slogans which called attention to the Syrian refugee crisis, and the political turmoil worldwide, Off-White’s spring 2018 collection hit a moral high note.